StormBit/stormbit.github.io/help/policies.md

 - If found to be in breach of the rules, and this breach is considered negligible or an accident, the network staff _may_ message you with a warning.
 Failure to comply or repeat offenses _shall_ result in a ban.
 - IP masking is enabled by default.
-You can set usermode -x on yourself to disable this.
+You can set usermode `-x` on yourself to disable this.

+Changes and alterations to this document may be considered binding two days (48 hours) after being published.
+Alterations and suggestions _may_ be proposed at any time, subject to peer-review.

 #### [Changelog](https://github.com/StormBit/stormbit.github.io/commits/master/help/policies.md)